lofaldli/gr-nuts/docs/design_review_gs/design_review_gs.md

 ### GNU Radio (v3.7.8)

-GNU Radio is a free software development toolkit that provides signal procesing blocks to implement SDRs and signal processing systems.
+GNU Radio is a free software development toolkit that provides signal processing blocks to implement SDRs and signal processing systems.
 It communicates with the hardware over ethernet using raw I/Q samples.
 These samples are processed using module blocks written in either Python or C++, and converted to and from a meaningful bitstream of data.

 The blocks used in this system include: